VarshaA127/Tableau-Visualization-Crime_indicators_Toronto/README.md

 * Assault and auto theft rise steeply as summer approaches, while other categories show a smaller increase.
 * Toronto's downtown area, including Division 51, consistently has the highest crime rates across all categories.
 Other divisions in Toronto and Mississauga also show high crime rates.

-## Conclusion<
+## Conclusion
-	<p>By analyzing major crime indicators in Toronto, this project provides valuable insights that can help law enforcement agencies better understand crime patterns and take proactive measures to prevent crime.
+	By analyzing major crime indicators in Toronto, this project provides valuable insights that can help law enforcement agencies better understand crime patterns and take proactive measures to prevent crime.
 Through this project, I applied my analytical and data visualization skills to analyze real-world data and draw valuable insights.
 Check out my Tableau visualization dashboard and provide your feedback.
-Thank you for your support!</p>
+Thank you for your support!